input-output-hk/essential-cardano-content/content/other/pool-introductionsdcone-dcone-crypto-pool.md

 Pool Id: `333bd4419f2847f1a9f7621406563524214c1ce356ffa9d62ec07213`

-**We have rewards for delegators: “Every Epoch - High Stakers - First People”**
+We have rewards for delegators: **“Every Epoch - High Stakers - First People”**

 **Rewards per epoch ($SUNDAE, $HOSKY):**
-_The minimum requirement is to have at least 500₳ delegated and stake more than one full epoch._
+_Delegate at least 500₳ for more than one epoch to earn the following tokens:_
-\- EARN SUNDAE - 0.5 $SUNDAE for every 10k₳ staked
+\- Earn SUNDAE - 0.5 $SUNDAE for every 10k₳ staked
-\- EARN 1 million $HOSKY tokens every epoch per delegate
+\- Earn 1 million $HOSKY tokens every epoch

 **Highest Bet Bonus ($ADA):**
-_The minimum requirement is to stake at least 5 full epochs.
+_Stake for at least 5 epochs.
-We have 2 positions for high stakers_
-\- Stake >500k₳ and earn an extra 300₳ per month.
+\- Stake more than 500k₳ and earn an extra 300₳ per month.

-**First Person Reward ($WRT) - Excluding the first 6 wallets of the team:**
+**First Person Reward ($WRT) - Excluding the first 6 team wallets:**
-_The minimum requirement is to have at least 500₳ delegated and stake more than one full epoch._
+_Stake at least 500₳ delegated for more than one epoch._
 \- EARN 30 $WRT tokens."

 See details: [GitHub - DCOneCrypto/DCOne-Crypto-Pool](https://github.com/DCOneCrypto/DCOne-Crypto-Pool)